Last modified: Aug 13, 2024

 Automatic Emergency Steering

-Automatic Emergency Steering (AES) is an advanced driver assistance system that is designed to help drivers avoid collisions by automatically steering the vehicle in an emergency situation.
+Automatic Emergency Steering (AES) is an advanced driver assistance system designed to help drivers avoid collisions by automatically steering the vehicle in emergency situations.

 Illustration Automatic Emergency Steering Audi

-When the AES system detects that a collision is imminent, it can take over the steering of the vehicle and steer it away from the object or pedestrian.
-The system may also apply the brakes or adjust the vehicle’s speed to further avoid or reduce the severity of the collision.
+When the AES system determines that a collision is imminent, it can take control of the steering to maneuver the vehicle away from the object or pedestrian.
+The system may also apply the brakes or adjust the vehicle’s speed to further avoid or mitigate the collision’s impact.

-AES systems use a variety of algorithms to determine the likelihood and severity of a collision, taking into account factors such as the speed of the vehicle, the distance to the object or pedestrian, and the rate of closure.
-The system may also incorporate information about the road layout, traffic flow, and weather conditions to further refine its steering and braking algorithms.
+AES systems employ various algorithms to assess the likelihood and severity of a collision, considering factors such as vehicle speed, distance to the object or pedestrian, and the rate of closure.
+The system may also use information about road layout, traffic flow, and weather conditions to enhance its steering and braking decisions.

-Overall, AES systems are designed to provide an additional layer of safety to help drivers avoid collisions.
-However, it’s important to note that AES systems are not a substitute for safe and attentive driving practices, and drivers should always keep a safe following distance and be prepared to brake or steer away from an obstacle if necessary.
-Additionally, AES systems may not be available on all vehicles or may require certain conditions to be met in order to function properly.
+Overall, AES systems provide an additional layer of safety to help drivers avoid collisions.
+However, it is crucial to remember that AES systems are not a substitute for safe and attentive driving practices.
+Drivers should always maintain a safe following distance and be prepared to brake or steer away from obstacles if necessary.
+Additionally, AES systems may not be available on all vehicles or may require specific conditions to function correctly.

 Most sold EVs globaly